 This is a critical element for an educational app.
 The learning information/material is uploaded onto a database.
 Students access the material gradually as they progress in their learning.

 The database needs to be architecturally strong to facilitate quick and uninterrupted access to the data.
 Otherwise, the app would face frequent hang-ups and crashes, seriously dampening the user’s experience.

 Collaboration and teachers interaction

 Like in the classroom, the learning experience is strengthened when there’s collaboration among the students.
-For an educational app to be successful, it needs to provide that virtual environment, where students can not only interact with other students but with their teachers/tutors as well.
+The developers need to make an app which provides that virtual environment, where students can not only interact with other students but with their teachers/tutors as well.

 Incorporating a ‘chat now’ option, into the app, with other users and teachers is the right way to go for promoting collaboration and interaction.

 It is often seen that kids lose focus if they have to jump from one page to another frequently.
 Content in the app must be organised in such a way that user is able to utilize all the functionality on the same page itself.

 In addition, you must ensure that the app has a smooth flow which doesn’t cause any sort of hindrance to the user’s focus.